Easy Outdoor Activities for Toddlers: 8 Go-To Ideas

 #7 Spraying Water

-Toddlers love water play: the more splashing and spilling they can do, the better.
-You can do a lovely pouring station, pull out a kiddie pool, or hook up a sprinkler.
-However, I wanted to share some other options for exploring water (aka making a giant soaking mess).
+Toddlers love water play—the more splashing and spilling, the better!
+You can create a lovely pouring station, pull out the kiddie pool, or hook up a sprinkler.
+However, these are easy-to-grab ideas:

 - Spray Bottles